Queen snake: Diet

 Queen snakes are described as dietary specialists, feeding primarily on crayfish.
 They have been documented favoring crayfish that are freshly molted.
-R. septemvittata are especially sensitive to a chemical compound called ecdysone that is produced by crayfish during their molting cycle which help them find that prey easier.
+Regina septemvittata are especially sensitive to a chemical compound called ecdysone that is produced by crayfish during their molting cycle which help them find that prey easier.
+It is assumed they use a vomeronasal organ to detect the chemical.
 One study done offered crayfish during their molting cycle and crayfish not on their molting cycle to queen snakes to see which they preferred.
 The results showed that the queen snakes would not eat the prey if it was not releasing ecdysone.
-If none of these prey can be found, queen snakes will resort to eating small fish.
+If none of these prey can be found, queen snakes will resort to eating small fish like minnows.